neurobazaar/pa1-Zubairali04/Readme.md

 | `java SortWordSort` |

 ## Size of Datasets
-The size of datasets can be calculated using `DatasetSize.java`, helping evaluate throughput and plot graphs as shown in `Report.pdf`.
+The size of datasets can be calculated using `DatasetSize.java`, helping evaluate throughput and plot graphs.

 | Commands |
 |----------|